aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/html5-canvas-manipulation-using-code/_index.md

 import com.aspose.html.rendering.pdf.PdfDevice;
 ```

-Now that we have the prerequisites and packages in place, let's break down the HTML5 Canvas manipulation into multiple steps.
+Now that the packages are ready, let’s walk through each step of the canvas manipulation process.

+## Step‑by‑Step Guide

-## Step 1: Create an Empty HTML Document
+### Step 1: Create an Empty HTML Document

-To get started, we'll create an empty HTML document using Aspose.HTML for Java:
+First, instantiate an `HTMLDocument` which will serve as the container for our canvas.

 ```java
 HTMLDocument document = new HTMLDocument();
 ```

-Here, we've instantiated an HTMLDocument object, which represents an empty HTML document.

-## Step 2: Create a Canvas Element
+### Step 2: Set Canvas Size in Java

-Next, we'll create a Canvas element and specify its size.
-In this example, we're setting the width to 300 pixels and the height to 150 pixels:
+Create a `<canvas>` element and define its dimensions.
+This is where the **set canvas size java** keyword comes into play.

 ```java
 HTMLCanvasElement canvas = (HTMLCanvasElement) document.createElement("canvas");